 The Atmosphere

 Chisinau had a really chill vibe.
-Folks took their time doing everyday things, like enjoying long relaxing meals with friends and family at cafes on the sidewalks.
+People took their time doing everyday things, like enjoying long relaxing meals with friends and family at cafes on the sidewalks.
 As it started getting dark, I saw little kids playing by themselves in the parks while their parents talked and hung out.
 Teenagers were messing around on skateboards too.
 It was really nice seeing everyone so comfortable and how the community looked out for each other.

 Friendly Locals